esitarski/RaceDB/Install-Readme.txt

 These instructions assume that you are running RaceDB 0.2.50 or later.

-The upgrade will *not* replace your existing database or time zone.
+The upgrade will preserve your existing database and keep all your information.
-But, make a backup of your database file, just in case.
+(But, make a backup of your database file, just in case).

-If you are running RaceDB, stop it by closing the cmd window or pressing Ctrl-C in the window.
+If RaceDB is running, stop it by closing the cmd window or pressing Ctrl-C in the window.

 Unzip RaceDB.zip into the folder you unzipped it in before.